minikin/minikin/README.md

 # About

-- I have over a decade of experience in software engineering and many years of leading and building teams of different sizes.
+- As a seasoned software engineer with over a decade of experience, I specialize in leading and building dynamic teams of various sizes.

-- I've worked on very different products, markets, and technologies for high-profile clients like PepsiCo, Philip Morris International, Liberty Global, Vorwerk, and start-ups at various stages.
+- My expertise spans a wide range of products, markets, and technologies, including collaborations with high-profile clients like PepsiCo, Philip Morris International, Liberty Global, Vorwerk, and numerous startups at different stages of growth.

-- I developed, led, architect, and distributed over twenty native, cross-platform apps and games, numerous web apps, backend services, and tools.
+- I have architected, developed, and launched numerous native and cross-platform apps and games, various web applications, backend services, IoT projects, and tools.

-- Sometimes, things I've done [get attention from people](https://apps.apple.com/de/app/official-cookidoo-app/id714004506) and even collect awards like [Red Dot](https://www.red-dot.org/project/thermomix-tm6-41286) or [Golden Drum](https://www.youtube.com/watch?v=87IOP8ctm6Q).
+- Some of my work has garnered [industry recognition](https://apps.apple.com/de/app/die-thermomix-cookidoo-app/id714004506), earning awards such as the [Red Dot Award](https://www.red-dot.org/project/thermomix-tm6-41286)  and [Golden Drum](https://www.youtube.com/watch?v=87IOP8ctm6Q).

-- __Languages:__  Rust, Dart, Swift, and Mojo.
+- **Languages**: Rust, Dart, Swift.

-- __Interests:__ Decentralised and Distributed Systems, Web3, AI, and VR/AR.
+- **Interests**: Decentralized and Distributed Systems, Web3, AI, VR/AR.